pmndrs/react-three-fiber/pitfalls.md

   return <mesh ref={ref} />
 ```

-✅ Or [react-spring](https://github.com/react-spring/react-spring), which avoids React:
+✅ Or [react-spring](https://github.com/react-spring/react-spring), which animates outside of React:

 ```jsx
 import { a, useSpring } from 'react-spring/three'